RodolfoFerro/pandas_twitter/README.md

 ### 1.1.
 Importing our libraries

-This will be the most difficult part of all the post... 😥 Just kidding, obviously it won't.
+This will be the most difficult part of all the workshop... 😥 Just kidding, obviously it won't.
 It'll be just as easy as copying and pasting the following code in your notebook:

 ```python